Preveterinary Medicine (Non-Degree Program)

 WHAT YOU'LL STUDY

 Many popular majors fulfill basic entrance requirements, and you can truly choose from any curriculum that fits your personal and professional goals.
-Veterinary schools have no preferences or prejudices as it relates to major and are more interested in overall academic performance.
-In fact, students entering veterinary school represent a broad spectrum of curricula from animal and veterinary sciences to English.
+Veterinary schools have no preferences or prejudices as it relates to majors and are more interested in overall academic performance.
+In fact, students entering veterinary school represent a broad spectrum of curricula, from animal and veterinary sciences to English.

 It is critical that you work closely with an adviser in selecting your classes as each school has different admissions requirements.
 Clemson has a preveterinary adviser who is available to help you navigate through the process.
 Depending on your desired career path, course requirements typically include biology, inorganic and organic chemistry, physics and mathematics.

-While you’re at Clemson, we encourage you to get involved in our Pre Vet Club, which serves as great professional development for our students.
+While you're at Clemson, we encourage you to get involved in our Preveterinary Club, which serves as great professional development for our students.